Data Analysis for the Language Sciences

 The target audience for this book are students and researchers in the language sciences, including (applied) linguistics, (first and second) language teaching, and language education research.
 All examples are taken from these research areas.
 Ultimately, however, this textbook may be of use to anyone who feels they could benefit from a maximally accessible stepping stone, whichever discipline they are coming from.

 This textbook is intended to be read linearly, chapter by chapter.
 Apart from the first introductory chapter, all other chapters will require several hours of commitment.
-They include quiz questions and short practical tasks.
+They include quizzes and short practical tasks.
 Completing these tasks is essential to genuinely assimilate the textbook’s contents.
-That’s because the best way to learn new skills is to try things out.
+That’s because the best way to learn a new skill is to try things out.
 So, with this in mind, let’s get cracking!

 Acknowledgements